roe-dl/weewx-GTS/README.md

 # weewx-GTS
-XType extension for WeeWX to provide "Grünlandtemperatursumme" (a kind of growing degree days) and dayET and ET24 as the opposite to dayRain and rain24
+XType extension for WeeWX to provide
+* "Grünlandtemperatursumme" (a kind of growing degree days)
+* observation types 'dayET' and 'ET24' as the opposite to 'dayRain' and 'rain24'
+* additional aggregation type for 'radiation' to calculate the total energy received during the aggregation interval

 ## Installation instructions: